How high refresh and frame rates will change phone screens and cameras

 Do you really need a 120Hz (or faster) phone display?

 For most people, the short answer is currently “no.” A 120Hz screen is a “nice but not mandatory to have” feature that many people won’t even notice 99% of the time.
-Smoother scrolling through a device’s UI and apps is certainly better, but in a way that people have struggled to quantify, and smoother videos still have some iffy bandwidth tradeoffs, particularly when viewed on tiny screens and streamed over spotty cellular network.
+Smoother scrolling through a device’s UI and apps is certainly better, but in a way that people have struggled to quantify, and smoother videos still have some iffy bandwidth tradeoffs, particularly when viewed on tiny screens and streamed over spotty cellular networks.
 While smoother gaming is nice, only serious computer gamers (and the companies that supply them) care at this point about higher than 60FPS titles.

 Over time, this will clearly change.
 120Hz screens are about to become ubiquitous due to a growing supply of inexpensive components, and device chips such as Qualcomm’s, Apple’s, Samsung’s, and MediaTek’s will support high refresh rates because it’s increasingly trivial to do so.
 Right now, 120Hz technology is at best a frill for average people, but as chip speeds, memory capacities, and overall system bandwidth increase, companies will simultaneously support high-refresh screens and high-FPS cameras in even the most affordable devices.
 Hopefully, you’ll be able to both notice and explain the improvements for yourself.